Welcome to the University of Washington!

 Form I-9 must be completed within 3 business days of your first work day.

 Please check with your supervisor to determine who will be completing the Employer section of your Form I-9.

 IRS Form W-4 for Federal Tax Withholding is to be filled out in Workday.

 You are responsible for understanding your own tax liability.
 If you do not complete a Form W-4, your taxes will be withheld at the highest tax rate.

 Foreign Nationals are required to fill out a paper Form W-4.

 The University of Washington encourages all employees to receive their pay via Direct Deposit.

-Sign up for Direct Deposit is in Workday.
-There are many advantages to Direct Deposit.
+Sign up for Direct Deposit in Workday.

 Home and Campus Address

 All employees are required to keep their home and campus address information current in Workday.